An Opinionated AWS Certified AI Practitioner Quick Study Guide

 More on the AWS AI Certified AI Practitioner Certification Here

-- Exam Difficulty Level: While this is a Practitioner exam, it’s a bit more challenging than the Cloud Practitioner certification.
+This is a Practitioner exam, but it’s a bit more challenging than the Cloud Practitioner certification.
 If the Certified Cloud Practitioner is a 1/10, consider this a 3/10 in difficulty.

 If I think of more items, I’ll add them to the list above.